renaudwangler/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T03_Lab_Mod03_Deploying Serverless Workloads to Azure.md

     > **Note**: The **Cloud Shell** icon is a symbol that is constructed of the combination of the *greater than* and *underscore* characters.

-1. If this is your first time opening the **Cloud Shell** using your subscription, you will see a wizard to configure **Cloud Shell** for first-time usage.
-When prompted, in the **Welcome to Azure Cloud Shell** pane, click **Bash (Linux)**.

-    > **Note**: If you do not see the configuration options for **Cloud Shell**, this is most likely because you are using an existing subscription with this course's labs.
-If so, proceed directly to the next task.

-1. In the **You have no storage mounted** pane, click **Show advanced settings**, perform the following tasks:

-    - Leave the **Subscription** drop-down list entry set to its default value.

-    - In the **Cloud Shell region** drop-down list, select the Azure region matching or near the location where you intend to deploy resources in this lab

-    - In the **Resource group** section, ensure that the **Create new** option is selected and then, in the text box below, type **AADesignLab0901-RG**.

-    - In the **Storage account** section, ensure that the **Create new** option is selected and then, in the text box below, type a unique name consisting of a combination of between 3 and 24 characters and digits.

-    - In the **File share** section, ensure that the **Create new** option is selected and then, in the text box below, type **cloudshell**.

-    - Click the **Create storage** button.

-1. Wait for the **Cloud Shell** to finish its first-time setup procedures before you proceed to the next task.
+1. Refer to Exercice 1 in Lab 00 to create your Powershell environment.

+1. In the title line of the Cloud Shell pane, select **Bash** and **Confirm**.

 #### Task 3: Create an App Service plan

 1. At the **Cloud Shell** command prompt at the bottom of the portal, type in the following command and press **Enter** to create a variable which value designates the name of the resource group you will use in this exercise:

     ```sh
-    RESOURCE_GROUP_APP='AADesignLab0502-RG'
+    RESOURCE_GROUP_APP='StagiaireXXX-RG1'
     ```

-1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to create a variable which value designates the Azure region you will use for the deployment (Enter the name of the region when prompted):
+1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to create a variable which value designates the Azure region you will use for the deployment:

     ```sh
-    read -p 'Region: ' LOCATION
-    ```

-1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to create the resource group:

-    ```sh
-    az group create --name $RESOURCE_GROUP_APP --location $LOCATION
+    LOCATION=$(az group list --query "[?name == 'StagiaireXXX-RG1'].location" --output tsv)
     ```

 1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to create a new App Service plan: